NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 5% of [NXR] TX Totals will be used for further development of the 65Roses Token [65Roses]

-Automation and Auditing will commence around July 2021 and all [NXR] totals will be back dated to Dec 14 2020
+Automation and Auditing will commence around July 2021 all [NXR] totals will be back dated to Dec 14 2020